-Work on a new world-class cycling facility at Doncaster Dome has begun and will be complete in autumn 2019.
+Work on a new world-class cycling facility at Doncaster Dome has been completed and it will open to the public after 27 September 2019.

-The site at the rear of Doncaster Dome is being transformed into a modern cycling area and includes a high quality cycle circuit designed to provide recreational and competitive routes.
+The site at the rear of Doncaster Dome has been transformed into a modern cycling area and includes a high quality cycle circuit designed to provide recreational and competitive routes.

 The 1km-long, 6m-wide circuit has been made possible thanks to the Places to Ride fund and will be part of the lasting legacy the UCI 2019 Road World Championships bring to the country.
 The event takes place in Yorkshire in September and the Women’s Junior Road Race and Men’s U23 Road Race will start from Doncaster Dome on Friday 27 September.